Anthea Bull (1973)

 Originally from the UK, I lived and worked in France, Germany and Switzerland before moving to the Netherlands in 2011.
-A year later, I was diagnosed with esthesioneuroblastoma, cancer in my olfactory nerve, and after the initial diagnosis in Utrecht, I was referred to the VUmc for further tests, then to Italy for minimally invasive surgery and back to Amsterdam for radiotherapy and follow-up.
-I was humbled and grateful to see so many medical professionals collaborating across cultures and borders to build the best treatment plan for me despite all the administrative obstacles.
+A year later, I was diagnosed with esthesioneuroblastoma, cancer in my olfactory nerve, and I was humbled and grateful to see medical professionals in Italy (where I had surgery) and the Netherlands (where I had diagnosis and radiotherapy) working together to build and deliver my treatment plan despite all the cross-border administrative obstacles.